 WRC-07 allocated the band 790-862 MHz to the mobile, except aeronautical mobile, service on a primary basis in Region 1 and identified this band for IMT in Regions 1 and 3.
 The footnote 5.316B states that this generic allocation will come into force from 17 June 2015 in Region 1.

-However the footnotes 5.316 (existing before and revised at WRC-07) and 5.316A (listing the countries who whished to benefit form this allocation from WRC-07) state that an additional allocation to the mobile, except aeronautical mobile, service on a primary basis, in the band 790-862 MHz, or part of it, is effective until 16 June 2015.
+However the footnotes 5.316 (existing before and revised at WRC-07) and 5.316A (listing the countries who whish to benefit from this allocation from WRC-07) state that an additional allocation to the mobile, except aeronautical mobile, service on a primary basis, in the band 790-862 MHz, or part of it, is effective until 16 June 2015.

 For Region 2, the band 698-806 MHz has been newly allocated to mobile service and identified for IMT, however, it is emphasized that Region 2 is excluded from Agenda Item 1.17.